ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Take Photos at DeBuck’s Sunflower Farm

 Autumn in Michigan is sunflower season, and there are few better places to enjoy these brilliant blooms than at DeBuck’s Sunflower Farm!
-This Belleville, MI flower farm includes 15 acres of sunflowers and five acres of lavender and adds more blossoms every year.
+This Belleville, Michigan flower farm includes 15 acres of sunflowers and five acres of lavender and adds more blossoms every year.
 Though the farm has only been growing flowers since 2017, it has quickly become one of the most popular spots for fall fun.

 Running from late August to early September, DeBuck’s annual Sunflower Festival is not to be missed.
 During this event, visitors can pick their own sunflowers, take photos, do arts and crafts, enjoy great food, and listen to live music.